 Island Park is a beautiful neighbourhood with mature trees and gorgeous homes.
 At the South End of Island Park is the beautiful Experimental Farm.
 At the North End is the Ottawa River Parkway and Champlain Bridge which connects to Quebec.
 The residents of Island Park are well educated with an average family income of $117,873.
 There are several kilometers of scenic walking and bike paths in this neighbourhood.
 While many of the homes are older and in need of repair, the overall feel of Island Park is one of elegance and class.

-This neighbourhood boasts a beautiful view of the Ottawa River and many scenic bicycle trails.
+The neighbourhood of Crystal Bay boasts a beautiful view of the Ottawa River and many scenic bicycle trails.
 The population tends to be well educated and affluent with an average household income of $106,000.
 The population of this part of Ottawa is older than most in the city.
 They tend to have well maintained homes and lots of opportunities for outdoor recreation.

-You'll find nice, detached and well maintained homes in this well established area of Ottawa.
+You'll find nice, detached and well maintained homes in this subdivision of Ottawa.
 Crime Rates are low and average family incomes are high at $127,000.
 People who live here tend to be healthier than the rest of Ottawa.
 You'll also find lots of opportunity for recreation.

 This is a really cute and unique neighbourhood!
 You'll find young, growing families here.
 As it is a relatively new neighbourhood (most homes are under 25 years old), the homes are generally in good repair.
 Similarly, the residents of Bridlewood-Emerald Meadows are healthier than most of the city.
 Were it not for traffic congestion issues, this neighbourhood would likely have ranked higher, but the City of Ottawa is currently working on a plan to reduce traffic problems in Bridlewood.

 If you haven't visited Stittsville, you should!
 It's a vibrant family oriented community with lots of opportunities for recreation, very little crime and a well educated population having an average family income of $116,000.
-You'll find Stittsville just west of the city (although it is officially a part of Ottawa since amalgamation.
+You'll find Stittsville just west of the city (it used to be considered a suburb of Ottawa, but it is officially a part of Ottawa since amalgamation.)

 This community, on the Eastern side of Ottawa is an active and fun community!
 Homes in Orleans Chapel Hill are in great shape and crime is extremely low.
 You'll find lots of bike and walking paths.
 Perhaps this is why residents of this neighbourhood tend to be healthier than most!
 The average family income in this area is $125,000.